 Average turnaround times:

-- Other templates are used or significant changes proposed: 6 to 36 weeks
+- Other templates are used, significant changes proposed, or complex arrangements: 6 to 36 weeks

 What if the collaborating institution wants to use its template instead of the UW template?

 - The UW strongly encourages use of our templates for all international agreements.

 - Alternative templates may be proposed, but may or may not be acceptable without significant revision.

 - All non-UW templates must be closely reviewed, commented on, and approved by the Office of the Attorney General.
 This can result in significant delays.